ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 ### Switching to development version of packages

-The above steps should install all the packages from the [npm registry](http://npmjs.com/), which means that you will have the latest releases of all of them.
+The above steps should install all the packages from npm, which means that you will have the latest releases of all of them.
 They are available in `node_modules/@ckeditor/` (we are using [scoped packages](https://docs.npmjs.com/misc/scope), hence the unusual directory).

 In order to work with development versions of all the official packages, it is recommended to use mgit and Lerna.
 The former will clone all package repositories and the latter will be able to symlink them, so they create a correct directory structure, understandable by Node.js-compliant tools (like webpack or Browserify).